 - 71% reduction in women reporting a lack of self-confidence

 - Nearly 4 fold reduction in women reporting a lack of energy

 Many women find that treatment with NovaSure frees them up to enjoy more of what life has to offer.
 According to the NovaSure clinical trial post-treatment survey, 4 out of 5 women report spending more time at work and daily activities and missing fewer social and athletic events because of heavy bleeding.

 A half a million women to date have chosen NovaSure to reduce or eliminate their heavy periods and improve their quality of life.
 Women are very pleased with the results of the NovaSure procedure; 97% say they would recommend NovaSure to other women.

 EssureTM Tubal Occlusions: The Essure Tubal Occlusion Procedure is one of the new “In Office Procedures,” It is one of the Minimally Invasive Procedures,” which consists of “Tying the Tubes.”
-It was also know as a “Tubal Ligation.”
-Usually this “Tying of Tubes” procedure was done at a hospital or surgical center, and either as an in-patient or an out-patient.
+It was also known as a “Tubal Ligation.”
+Usually, this “Tying of Tubes” procedure was done at a hospital or surgical center, and either as an in-patient or an out-patient.

 Now, using the EssureTM procedure, it can be done right “in the office.”
 You can be on your way home within 15-20 minutes after the procedure has been completed.
 Just make sure you aren’t the one driving—you are likely to see double.

 Essure is a permanent birth control procedure that works with your body to create a natural barrier against pregnancy.
 This gentle procedure can be performed in a doctor’s office in less than an hour.

 Trusted by women and doctors for over five years, Essure is covered by most insurance providers.
 If the Essure procedure is performed in a doctor’s office, depending on your specific insurance plan, payment may be as low as a simple co-pay.

 Essure offers women what no birth control ever has: